MrEddX/docs.chatrix.one/docs/faq.en.md

 ## Where can I track incidents?

-Information about incidents, service interruptions and upcoming maintenance will be published in the [Status](https://docs.chatrix.one/en/status/) page and more specifically in the [Incident Information](https://docs.chatrix.one/en/status/#information-about-occurred-incidents) section.
+Information about incidents, service interruptions and upcoming maintenance will be published in the [Status](https://docs.chatrix.one/en/status/) page and more specifically in the [Information about occurred incidents](https://docs.chatrix.one/en/status/#information-about-occurred-incidents) section.

 * * *